sanfrancesco/prerendercloud-nodejs/README.md

 <a id="auth-api-token"></a>
 ### Auth (API Token)

-Get a token after signing up at prerender.cloud - it's necessary to move off of the rate-limited free tier
+Get a token after signing up at https://headless-render-api.com - it's necessary to move off of the rate-limited free tier

 <a name="environment-variable-best-practice"></a>
 <a id="environment-variable-best-practice"></a>